-NOTE The most likely scenario in which a Volume Group cannot be converted, because of insufficient private space, is when a large Hp-UX system using "Extent based Striping" is being used.
+Note The most likely scenario in which a Volume Group cannot be converted, because of insufficient private space, is when a large HP-UX system using "Extent based Striping" is being used vxvmconvert does not convert any volume group that contains a rootable volume, identified by the presence of the LIF area as created by mkboot(1M).
+Not only is the current root volume off limits, but any volume that might be used as an alternate root volume is rejected as well.